oresat/oresat-linux/docs/standards/oresat-projects.rst

 Daemons should log to syslog (journald will grab those logs), so if the logs are needed OLM can easily copy them and give them to the `C3`_.

-All OreSat daemons will use D-Bus to interface with the `oresat-linux-manager`_.
+All OreSat daemons will use D-Bus to for inter-process commications with `oresat-linux-manager`_.

-OreSat daemons should use session dbus (aka user dbus) unless it is a root process then use the system dbus.
-If the daemon uses system dbus follow dbus config file naming format of org.oresat.<service>, e.g. org.oresat.startracker.
+OreSat daemons should use system dbus.
+The dbus config file naming format should be org.OreSat.<service>, e.g. org.OreSat.StarTracker.

 **D-Bus Library recomendataions**